 The presence of contaminants does not necessarily indicate that water poses a health risk.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Drinking Water hotline at 1-800-426-4791.
-You visit their Web also site may at www.epa.gov/safewater.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water hotline at 1-800-426-4791.
+You visit Web also their site may at www.epa.gov/safewater.